Find a Registered Dental Hygienist

 Related signs and symptoms

 • Eating disorders can deprive the body of nutrients needed for maintenance of good health.
-Signs of malnutrition (particularly in persons with anorexia) include emaciated appearance (such as broomstick-like arms and legs); thin, dry, brittle, and reduced scalp hair; dry and brittle nails; cold sensitivity; and development of lanugo hair5.
+Signs of malnutrition (particularly in persons with anorexia) include emaciated appearance (such as broomstick-like arms and legs); thin, dry, brittle, and reduced scalp hair; dry and brittle nails; cold sensitivity; and development of lanugo hair10.
 Heart rate slows, and blood pressure drops.

-• Heart arrhythmias, heart failure, kidney failure electrolyte imbalance (particularly hypokalemia and related metabolic alkalosis), liver damage, and aspiration or rupture of the esophagus or stomach (from continual vomiting) can lead to death.
+• Heart arrhythmias, heart failure, kidney failure and associated electrolyte imbalance (particularly hypokalemia and related metabolic alkalosis), liver damage, and aspiration or rupture of the esophagus or stomach (from continual vomiting) can lead to death.

 • Chronic ipecac syrup ingestion to induce vomiting can lead to fatal myocardial infarction